 A few weeks later, he showed up at my office and agreed the book was outstanding regarding how leaders were to ask the right questions to start any new process, then he told me a story.
 Although he hadn’t finished reading the book either, he decided to give it to our Wing Commander, Col. William Campbell Jr., to read.
 As he handed Col.Campbell my book, Campbell reached into his desk drawer and pulled out his copy of the book.
 All the wing commanders had received Enlightened Leadership at the 8th AF Wing Commander’s conference.

 The Trigger, The Recoil

 On a career upswing, the downswing of getting out already started, and the dominos began falling.
 “He’s leaving, he’s a short-timer.”
 As one commander taught me, “Once you’ve taken the time to learn as much as you can before making a decision, once you’ve made the decision, don’t second guess it.”
-I couldn’t second guess my decision to getting out.
+I couldn’t second-guess my decision to get out.

 The Transition Assistant Program (TAP) in 1992 was helpful, but after getting out, I came to the conclusion that TAP was poor.
 Not even close, even for today.
 Yes, I needed suits for interviews and a resume, which was a far cry from what I really needed to prepare for civilian life.

 Just like entering the service was life-changing, so was leaving the service.
 I needed to learn a whole new language about civilian life.
 Job descriptions.
 Interviews.
 Finances.
 Oh my.
 While I was the property of the U.S. Government, the military took care of me with support.
 But on my last duty day, that support stopped.
 Supporting ourselves landed on my shoulders and my wife’s.
 We were on our own and it was scary.